 Those new to sales should focus on not only packing in as much activity into each working day as possible but also to learn from their activities.
 Doing 100 cold calls in a day is impressive but possibly useless if your cold-calling method produces no results.
 If you learn from your cold-calling mistakes while improving on your cold-calling successes, your activities will produce better and better results.

 Make Time for Training

 Sports and sales are very similar.
 Both athletes and professionals seek the thrill of victory, suffer through losses, and need to train every day.
 What would happen if a professional athlete decided to skip training for a few days?
 If the training days skipped fell during the off-season, missing a few days would probably do more good than bad.
 But here's the thing: in sales, there is no offseason.
 Sales professionals don't just sell on Sundays during fall and winter.
 They need to have their sales hats on every working day.

 An opportunity can come out of nowhere, anyplace and anytime.
 If you had been slack on your training for a few days or weeks, the opportunity that you weren't expecting wouldn't be an opportunity for long.
 If, however, you devoted at least 15 minutes every day to improve your sales skills, you'll always be ready to turn an opportunity into a sale.

 Spend Time With Veterans

-The day after you start your new job, you need to find out who is the top sales professional in your company and ask him if you can take him to lunch.
-During lunch, ask him what made him successful and if he would be willing to meet with you on a weekly basis to mentor you.
+The day after you start your new job, you need to find out who is the top sales professional for the company.
+Ask them if you can take them to lunch.
+During lunch, ask them what makes them successful and if they would be willing to meet with you on a weekly basis to mentor you.
 Most successful sales professionals are very busy but are also usually willing to help others earn success.